jonlpersson/ed-latimore/site/_posts/2022-11-29-robert-anton-wilson-quotes-on-politics-disinformation-conspiracy.md

 categories:
   - quotes-and-book-summaries
 description: >-
-  I've been reading Prometheus Rising by Robert Anton Wilson.
-Despite being written in 1984, some solid predictions about the next 30 years are startlingly accurate.
+  Despite being written in 1984, Prometheus Rising by Robert Anton Wilson has some solid predictions about the next 30 years that are startlingly accurate.
 image: /assets/images/drafts/prometheus-rising.jpg
 ---
 I've been reading Promethus Rising by Robert Anton Wilson.
 Despite the book being written in 1984, there are some solid predictions about the next 30 years that are startlingly accurate.